Discover the Optimal PH Level of Whole Milk: A Surprising 5 Fact

 2. Body pH Testing: pH levels can be tested using pH or litmus paper.
 This test uses saliva or urine to give an approximate reading.
 However, for an accurate pH test, it is recommended to consult a doctor.

-See also Unlocking the Secrets of PH of Milk of Lime: A Remarkable 5 Step Guide
+See also Unlock the Secrets of PH of Buffalo Milk: 5 Surprising Facts

 Contaminants and Chemicals in Milk